 The steamed soybeans now have their characteristic reddish-brown color.
-They are formed into baseball-sized clumps and starter culture called koji is added to the surface of the soybean clumps.
+They are formed into baseball-sized lumps and a starter culture called Koji is added to the surface of the soybean lumps.
 Now the soybeans are left for a couple of days to ferment.
 Thereby the original Miso is created.

 Next salt and water are added to the mix.

 The finished mixture is transferred to gigantic wooden casks which can hold 6 tons of Miso.
 A worker in rubber boots will stomp on the layers of Miso to get rid of any air that might be in the Miso mix.
 The mixture is very firm and stable enough that a worker can stand on the surface.

 The casks are made from cedar and can be used for more than 180 years.
 Since one barrel costs around 2 million yen (20.000 US dollars), it’s a real investment to purchase new barrels.

 The cask is closed with a lid, and 3 tons of stones (around 500 of them) are laid carefully in a pyramid shape on top of the lid to press heavily on the Miso mixture inside.
 The skilled worker piles the stones so carefully that they can withstand even earthquakes.

 To become true Hatcho Miso the wooden tubs are left alone for at least two years (two summers and two winters).
 During the summer the Miso expands in the tubs, in winter it contracts.
 The workers say the Miso is alive.

 The fame of Hatcho Miso can be attributed to two factors.